hsachinraj/Azurelabs/README.md

 ## Continuous Delivery

-We have a relase pipeline configured to deploy the application.
+We have a release pipeline configured to deploy the application.
 It is associated to the build and triggered when the build is successful.
 Let's look at the release pipeline.

 1. Navigate to the **Releases** tab under **Build and Release** hub.